Public open space strategy guide for local governments.

-Section 152 of the Planning and Development Act 2005 (P&D Act) requires land shown on a plan of subdivision as public recreation to be given up free of cost by the subdivider and vested in the Crown as a Reserve for Recreation.
-S.153 - 156 of the
+Section 152 of the Planning and Development Act 2005 (the Act) requires land shown on a plan of subdivision as public recreation to be given up free of cost by the subdivider and vested in the Crown as a Reserve for Recreation.
+S.153 to 156 of the Act

-In Schedule 7 of the P&D Act, reservation of land is identified as a matter which may be dealt with by a planning scheme and allows a planning scheme to set development standards, including open space.
-It also identifies matters for which local laws
+In Schedule 7 of the Act, reservation of land is identified as a matter which may be dealt with by a planning scheme and allows a planning scheme to set development standards, including open space.
+It also identifies matters for which local laws may be

 The Planning and Development Regulations 2009 specifies matters to be considered on application for subdivision, which includes the amount of public open space.

 The Town Planning Regulations 1967 do not mention public open space.
 S. 9.2 of Appendix B Model Scheme Text (MST) states that accompanying material for an application for planning approval should include the nature and extent of open space on the site,

 however, this is not public open space.